wp-plugins/microblog-poster/readme.txt

     (example: mydomain.com)
     Then click 'Add Platform' and choose 'Website'.

-    5. In the field 'Site url' enter your Blog url.
+    5. In the field 'Site url' enter your Blog Url.
     (example: http://mydomain.com)
     Save changes.